bjornregnell/SMILemu/README.md

 # SMILemu

 SMILemu is an emulator of Lund's first computer [SMIL](https://en.wikipedia.org/wiki/SMIL_(computer)).
 The emulator is written in Java by [Christian Brunschen](https://github.com/cbrunschen).
+You can enjoy talks in Swedish given at the [50th anniversary of SMIL](https://fileadmin.cs.lth.se/cs/history/smil50/).

 * The code is forked from: https://github.com/cbrunschen/SMILemu and then code from here is inserted to form a complete monorepo:
   * https://github.com/cbrunschen/Graphic